Old Brunswick County Courthouse (North Carolina)

-Samuel Leonard and Louis Dupree served as Majors, and Jacob Leonard as a Captain, in the Brunswick Militia during the American Revolution.
+Samuel Leonard and Louis Dupree served as Majors, and Jacob Leonard as a captain, in the Brunswick Militia during the American Revolution.
 William Goss (Gause) lost a leg in the war and was a member of the North Carolina House of Commons in 1778.
 William Gause and his wife Elizabeth Bacot Gause hosted President George Washington for breakfast on April 27, 1791, during his Southern Tour.

 The location on John Bell's plantation (now Supply), near the Georgetown Road, was used for court business until the General Assembly, meeting in Raleigh in December 1808, issued an Act to remove the Court of Brunswick County from Lockwoods Folly to Smithville (later Southport).
 That Act noted that many beneficial effects would result from the move and that Smithville represented a large majority of Brunswick inhabitants.

 It was 36 years until the "new" courthouse of 1844 was completed.
 This could be due to the fact that no special tax was levied to build the structure, and relied primarily on private or voluntary subscriptions to complete.
 The Smithville courthouse was altered in 1922 after a fire in the Register of Deeds office.

 Another move came in 1977 when Bolivia became the county seat, then considered the "center" of the county's population.
 A new courthouse was constructed at the new county complex, which was itself replaced with a new courthouse building in 2001.
-From 1979–2014, the former courthouse served as Southport City Hall.
+From 1979 to 2014, the former courthouse served as Southport City Hall.
 In 2014, the City of Southport relocated City Hall to a new building, and the Southport Police Department left the building in 2016.
 There are plans to restore the building as a community arts center.